granthooks/Carrier/memory-bank/projectbrief.md

 #### 5. Action Execution

-If the LLM's response includes an action, it's processed:
+If the LLM's response includes an action (which could be a locally defined tool or a tool provided by an MCP server), it's processed:

 ```python
 async def process_callback(new_messages):